Sustainable Solution for Arsenic Remediation

 - Use of common, local materials.

-Apex helped the tribe remove the arsenic from the groundwater.
+Apex designed and implemented the scope of work for full-scale remediation using the previously excavated source area backfilled with lime rock and gravel as an infiltration gallery.
+Outside of the source area, Apex installed 630 linear feet of trenches, excavated to six feet deep, installed on 15 feet centers and equipped with 4-inch diameter septic field drainpipe.
 The remedial design stimulated naturally occurring and ubiquitous sulfate reducing bacteria (SRB) to generate hydrogen sulfide through natural respiration processes.
 This technique reduces iron and forms a stable precipitate with dissolved arsenic.
 The primary mechanism for arsenic removal from groundwater entailed physical precipitation of the arsenic with iron and other inorganic compounds, especially those associated with the reduction of sulfate to form arsenopyrite.
 Sodium lactate was injected into four injection wells followed by 1,000 gallons (per well) of magnesium sulfate solution.
 We conducted post‑remediation groundwater monitoring using select pilot test area wells.

 This process used non-hazardous amendments such as locally grown sugar cane and/or orange processing byproducts.